MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/getstart-id-mp.md

    ![](../images/getting_started/gs_pc_startyoursubmission_dbx.png)

-7. In the combo field, click the down-arrow on the right, then click a sandbox; for example, "NKDXTT.0 (shared)".
+7. In the "Select the sandbox..." combo field, click the down-arrow on the right, then click a sandbox; for example, "NKDXTT.0 (shared)".

 8. Click the **Create submission** button.